Advertisement

 5. San Siro (Milan, Italy)

-Another category 4 stadium hosted the 1934 FIFA World Cup, the opening ceremony, six games at the 1990 FIFA World Cup, three games at the UEFA Euro 1980, and four European Cup finals, in 1965, 1970, 2001, and 2016.
+Built in 1926, it falls under the category 4 stadium – Europe's highest classification.
+The iconic Italian arena has hosted the 1934 FIFA World Cup, the opening ceremony, six games at the 1990 FIFA World Cup, three games at the UEFA Euro 1980, and four European Cup finals in 1965, 1970, 2001, and 2016.
+In recent times, the most memorable fixture San Siro has hosted was the 2016 UEFA Champions League final – Madrid Derby between Atletico Madrid and Real Madrid.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |